-- Configure ATMP in the home agent's Ethernet profile using the MAX configuration interface. - For the home agent, configure an outgoing RADIUS user profile with IP routing to the foreign agent.

-Instead of an outgoing RADIUS user profile, you can set up a Connection profile to the foreign agent.
-For details, see the MAX ISP and Telecommuting Configuration Guide.

-• Ensure that other hosts or networks can route to the mobile node.
+- Configure ATMP in the home agent's Ethernet profile using the MAX configuration interface. - For the home agent, configure an outgoing RADIUS user profile with IP routing to the foreign agent. - Instead of an outgoing RADIUS user profile, you can set up a Connection profile to the foreign agent.
+For details, see the MAX Network Configuration Guide for your MAX. - Ensure that other hosts or networks can route to the mobile node.